RubenLopSol/TrackMate-server/README.md

 ### Project Deployment

-The project is deployed using fly.dev **[here](https://fly.io/apps/trackmateserver)**
+The server part from this project is deployed using fly.dev **[here](https://fly.io/apps/trackmateserver)**

+The client part from this project is deployed using netlify **[here](https://trackmateclient.netlify.app)**
 ### Work structure

 We have developed this project using **[Trello](https://trello.com/b/ySq7J01o/proyecto-3)** to organize our workflow.

 ### Installation guide

-Fork and clone this repo and follow the belo instructions
+Fork and clone this repo and follow the below instructions

 ```
     npm install